 - b.
-On February 18, 2011, the BOD of the Company approved the Company's acquisition of additional shares from the minority shareholders of SSRLI.
+On February 18, 2011, the BOD of the Company approved the Company's acquisition of additional shares from the shareholders of SSRLI.
 The acquisition increased the ownership of the Company from 46.79% to 62.30% of the total outstanding common and preferred shares of SSRLI.
-Total acquisition price for the additional shares is US\$5.9 million (₱255.9 million) cash consideration plus the fair value of the 46.79% investment amounting to ₱302.7 million.
-Goodwill recognized from the acquisition amounted to ₱99.3 million (see Note 7). - c.
-Since 1995, the Company charges a monthly fee amounting to US\$15,000 or its Peso equivalent for the Company's general, administrative, treasury, tax and legal services rendered to PRI.

-Starting January 1, 2018, both parties mutually agreed to a monthly fee amounting to ₱650,000 (eliminated in the consolidated statements of comprehensive income), inclusive of VAT.
-AHI also charges PRI for a monthly fee of ₱100,000 (eliminated in the consolidated profit on loss), inclusive of VAT.
+Total acquisition price for the additional shares is US\$5.9 million (₱255.9 million) cash consideration plus the fair value of the 46.79% investment amounting to P302.7 million.
+Goodwill recognized from the acquisition amounted to P99.3 million (see Note 7). - c.
+Since 1995, the Company charges a monthly fee amounting to US\$15,000 or its Peso equivalent for the Company's general, administrative, treasury, tax and legal services rendered to PRI. - Starting January 1, 2018, both parties mutually agreed to a monthly fee amounting to ₱650,000 (eliminated in the consolidated statements of comprehensive income), inclusive of VAT.
+AHI also charges PRI for a monthly fee of P100,000 (eliminated in the consolidated statements of comprehensive income), inclusive of VAT.
+Effective August 2021, ₱375,000 (inclusive of VAT) is billed by AHI to PRI and the same amount is charged by the Company to PRI. - d.

-d.
 PRI executed in the past an Operating and Management Agreement (OMA) with Amanresorts Management, B.V.
 (AMBV, the Operator of Amanresorts), a company based in Amsterdam, the Netherlands, for a fee of 5% of PRI's gross operating profits, as defined in the OMA.
 The OMA provides for, among others, the reimbursements by PRI to Amanresorts of all costs and expenses incurred by the latter in connection with the management and operation of the resort and a reserve cash funding equivalent to 3% of gross revenues, which will be used to cover the cost of replacements, renewals, and additions to furniture, fixtures and equipment.